-- A pure lowpass filter (LPF $\sigma = 0.8$ ) improves Edge SNRi and SNRi. - Pure sharpening (R2A3) degrades both metrics.
+- A pure lowpass filter (LPF $\sigma = 0.8$) improves Edge SNRi and SNRi. - Pure sharpening (R2A3) degrades both metrics.
 This illustrates how strong oversharpening, which is often used boost summary metrics like MTF50, can seriously degrade performance.
-It can be identified by strong edge "halos" and SFR peaks (Figure 13). - Sharpening (USM R2A3) + LPF ( $\sigma$ = 0.8) improves Edge SNRi and SNRi, though less than the pure LPF. - The approximation to the matched filter in Figure 30, USM R1A2 + LPF $\sigma$ = 0.7 is comparable. - Both of the sharpened + LPF images will be less susceptible to interference from neighboring objects than the pure lowpass-filtered image.
+It can be identified by strong edge "halos" and SFR peaks (Figure 13). - Sharpening + LPF (both types) improves Edge SNRi for small w more than pure LPF, but improves other metrics somewhat less. - Both of the sharpened + LPF images will be less susceptible to interference from neighboring objects than the pure lowpass-filtered image.

-The bottom line is that appropriate lowpass filtering improves performance, and some sharpening, when combined with LPF, also improves performance.
+The bottom line is that appropriate lowpass filtering as well as lowpass filtering with some sharpening improves performance.
 Of course, these are just a few of many filter combinations of potential interest.
-And they are for one specific camera at two ISO speeds (Exposure Indices 100 and 800).
+And they are only for one specific camera at two ISO speeds (Exposure Indices 100 and 800).